If you’re ready to tame that tech around the house, then here’s a fantastic collection of lots of brilliant ways to hide wires, cables, and more.

-I’ve put together all the clever ways I’ve found to hide those wires once and for all – and I hope one or two of them give you the inspiration you’ve been looking for in your own home.
+I’ve put together all the clever ways I’ve found to hide those wires once and for all (including my favourite option for hiding tech that you can choose colours to add to the decor without any drilling needed) – and I hope one or two of them give you the inspiration you’ve been looking for in your own home.

 So – let’s get started, shall we…

 SIDE NOTE – Although all these ideas are definitely worth a try, please always make sure that there is plenty of air circulating around the wires/electrics to be safe rather than sorry.
 When dealing with electrics you need to allow heat to escape….

 Reasons Wires Become An Issue At Home